The Villages Neighborhoods: Where to Live in Florida’s Popular Retirement Community

 6. Village of Santo Domingo

-The Village of Santo Domingo has front lawns that are covered in mature vegetation, such as poincianas, palm trees, and oak trees.
+Front lawns in the Village of Santo Domingo are covered in mature vegetation, such as poincianas, palm trees, and oak trees.
 And many of the homes in this area have panoramic views of the golf course and come from The Villages' Designer Home series.

 7. Village of Bridgeport